socketcan-rs/socketcan-rs/doc/CanDumpLogFormat.md

 - **3 digits** — Standard Frame Format (SFF), an 11-bit identifier (`0x000`..`0x7FF`).
 - **8 digits** — Extended Frame Format (EFF), a 29-bit identifier (`0x00000000`..`0x1FFFFFFF`), **or** an error frame (see below).

+The width decides, never the numeric value, and the two spellings are not nested: `123#01` is a standard frame with ID `0x123`, while `00000123#01` is an *extended* frame with the same numeric ID.
+A value that does not fit the width it was written in — `800#01`, which is not a legal 11-bit identifier — is an error rather than being reinterpreted as the other format.

-There is no syntactic difference between an extended data/remote frame and an error frame; they are distinguished only by the `CAN_ERR_FLAG` bit in the parsed numeric identifier.
+There is no syntactic difference between an extended data/remote frame and an error frame; those two are distinguished only by the `CAN_ERR_FLAG` bit in the parsed numeric identifier.

 ## Frame body forms